Welcome to Advanced Academics

 - Require student and parent acknowledgment of the expectations and commitment to advanced level coursework

-Birdville ISD offers 31 of 40 courses & exam options including Art, English, History, Social Science, Math, Computer Science, Science, World Language and Culture, and Capstone program.
+Birdville ISD offers 31 of 42 courses & exam options including the Arts, English, History, Social Science, Math, Computer Science, Science, and World Languages and Cultures.

 Participation